 Stay: Ayana

-Dive into the region’s creative side with a visit to MACA (Museo de Arte Contemporáneo Atchugarry) and the Atchugarry Foundation, where sculpture gardens and galleries blur the boundaries between art and the surrounding environment.
-For those still seeking a final hit of action, Anastasio Lagoon offers the perfect playground for a morning of cycling and kayaking, while horseback rides to the beach offer a slower, more contemplative way to take in the landscape.
+While here, don’t miss MACA: Achugarry Museum of Contemporary Art and the Atchugarry Foundation, where we can arrange visits to artist Pablo Atchugarry’s private studio and meetings with the man himself.
+Anastasio Lagoon offers the perfect playground for a morning of cycling and kayaking, while horseback rides to the beach offer a slower, more contemplative way to take in the landscape.

-Uruguay’s modest size makes it a perfect destination for a road trip, where each distance is short enough to enjoy, but long enough to feel the changing rhythm of the landscape.
-From the cobbled streets of historic towns to the open skies of the pampas; from the tranquillity of vineyard-covered hills and the energy of its capital, and the wild beauty of the Atlantic coast, Uruguay offers a variety that surprises and satisfies in equal measure.
+Uruguay’s modest size makes it a perfect destination for a road trip, where each day’s distance is short enough to enjoy, but long enough to feel the changing rhythm of the landscape.
+From the cobbled streets of historic towns to the open skies of the pampas; the tranquil vine-covered hills to the energy of its capital and the wild beauty of the Atlantic coast, Uruguay has it all.

-What sets the country apart, however, is not just its scenery, but its sense of hospitality.
-The locals, with their easy warmth and quiet pride, welcome travellers as if they’ve been expected all along.
-Meals here are more than sustenance—they are moments of connection, whether it’s over a perfectly grilled asado, a glass of Tannat, or freshly pressed olive oil.
+What sets the country apart is not just its scenery but its sense of hospitality.
+The locals, with their easy warmth and quiet pride, welcome travellers as if they’ve been expected all along – whether it’s over a traditional asado, a glass of Tannat, or freshly pressed olive oil.

 Related Stories